This article was updated in April 2021.

 If you and your spouse can’t agree on custody arrangements, or your relationship is too volatile to make an agreement possible, there are several steps the court may take, including appointing a guardian ad litem or ordering a custody evaluation.

-There are circumstances where one spouse – or both – are found to be unfit to parent, usually because of abuse, neglect, or addiction issues.
+There may be circumstances where one spouse is found to be unfit to parent, usually because of abuse, neglect, or addiction issues.

 If warranted, courts can order an investigation into charges of abuse or neglect on the part of one or both parents.
 In instances where both parents are found to be unfit, a third party, such as a grandparent or close relative may be assigned custody.